 Aside Glance: When the Sultan, frustrated with Jasmine's rebelliousness, glares at Rajah and declares, "Allah forbid you should have any daughters!", Rajah turns a baffled look towards the audience.

 Angel Face, Demon Face: The Genie begins the movie as a playful, googly, shape shifting whack job.
-But when his lamp came into the possession of Jafar, his coloration and body shape changed to the "evil Djinn" stylistic (Only temporarily, because this is a Disney movie, and the Genie had to be recognizable for marketing purposes.)
+But when his lamp comes into the possession of Jafar, his coloration and body shape change to the "evil Djinn" style (Only temporarily, because this is a Disney movie, and the Genie had to be recognizable for marketing purposes.)

 Bald of Evil: Jafar's male-pattern baldness the one time he's seen without his hat.

 Beard of Evil: Not everyone with a beard is evil (in fact, every male citizen of Agrabah we see, besides Aladdin and little boys, has a beard) but Jafar's beard is definitely a Beard Of Evil.
 It's so...twisted.

 BeeYourself: The entire point of Aladdin's Character Development.
 He thinks that he's worth nothing without the Genie and that Jasmine wouldn't be interested in him if he wasn't a prince.
 Naturally, Jasmine falls in love with him when he's just a poor boy living on the streets (and she initially doesn't care for his princely alter-ego) and Aladdin manages to defeat Jafar entirely without the Genie's help.